sstawiarski/asset-management-dashboard/QualityPolicy.md

 ### Quality Policy
--Git Master: Shawn Stawiarski
+>Git Master: Shawn Stawiarski

--Scrum Master: Eric Fritts
+>Scrum Master: Eric Fritts

 **GitHub Workflow**

 –Branch from Development (Dev) into your US# branch (this branch shouldalways have a working version).

-  -Branches should be labeled "US-XX" applicable to the user story.
+  >Branches should be labeled "US-XX" applicable to the user story.
 If creating a branch for User Story 8, branch should be named "US-8", etc.

 –Work on your new US branch.

-  -If a new branch is required for a User Story subtask, ensure the subtask branch is created from within the applicable user story branch.
+  >If a new branch is required for a User Story subtask, ensure the subtask branch is created from within the applicable user story branch.

-  -Subtask branches may encounter unintended merge conflicts when merging back to the parent branch, due to multiple people working within the branch.
+  >Subtask branches may encounter unintended merge conflicts when merging back to the parent branch, due to multiple people working within the branch.
 It is the responsibility of the merger to satisfactorily resolve all conflicts.

 –Each commit message needs to state the US and task number and describe what you did.

-  -Example: I work on User Story 99 which adds OAuth login credentials.
+  >Example: I work on User Story 99 which adds OAuth login credentials.
 A commit message would say "US-99, adds OAuth functionality to user login"

 –Push to the remote repo often.